Satisfactory Academic Progress

 Process Overview and Responsibilities

 All financial aid recipients must progress at a reasonable rate (“make satisfactory progress”) toward achieving a certificate or degree.
-This requirement applies to all terms regardless of whether or not the student received financial aid.
+This requirement applies to all terms, whether or not the student received financial aid.

 Evaluating Financial Aid Satisfactory Academic Progress